by-jp/www.byjp.me/content/notes/twitter/19921121/index.md

 - imported
 - from-twitter
 ---
-leaving Bordeaux with a Portuguese trucker who knows none of the languages we know\!
-I can ask his name... mais c'est tout\!
+leaving Bordeaux with a Portuguese trucker who knows none of the languages we know!
+I can ask his name... mais c'est tout!